Peracetic Acid and Mold Remediation

 This is because ultraviolet light does not penetrate deeper than three millimeters into porous materials like wood and drywall, making it ineffective against mold colonies that have already taken root.

-Furthermore, certain types of mold are resistant to ultraviolet radiation or require more intense levels of exposure than what most consumer-grade UVC lamps can provide.
+Furthermore, according to the EPA, certain types of mold are resistant to ultraviolet radiation or require more intense levels of exposure than most consumer-grade UVC lamps can provide.

 This means that while you may still be able to reduce the airborne particles from existing colonies, you won’t necessarily eliminate them by using a UV lamp alone.